ansible-collections/community.clickhouse/README.md

   ansible.builtin.debug:
     var: result.result

+# Note: it runs SELECT version() just for the sake of example.
-# Note: the task above contains it too
+# You can get it with the task above much more conveniently.
 - name: Query DB using non-default user & DB to connect to
   register: result
   community.clickhouse.clickhouse_client: